llad/gics-explorer/README.md

 Visit http://localhost:8000 to browse.
 Use `make seed` if you want to load the small sample CSV instead.

+## Database storage

+The app stores its SQLite database at `/var/lib/gics-explorer/gics.db` so data survives application restarts and new deployments.
+Set the `GICS_DB_PATH` environment variable if you need to place the database elsewhere (for example when running locally without permission to create `/var/lib` directories).

 ### Ingest via URL

 The web UI lets you add a new GICS version by URL.
 Enter the Excel file URL,